shadabshaukat/python-flask-demo-oracle/README.md

 This will allow two web pages one for the POST request to the “/api/add_employee” endpoint and another for getting a list of all employees in the databases via "/api/getall"

-### 6. Change path for SSL certificates in main.py file to location of SSL certificates created in Step 2.
+### 5. Change path for SSL certificates in main.py file to location of SSL certificates created in Step 2.

 ```
     app.run(host='0.0.0.0', port=4443, ssl_context=('/home/opc/ssl-certs/cert.pem', '/home/opc/ssl-certs/key.pem'))
 ```

-## Test APIs using curl
+## Test APIs with cmdline curl

 Run the Python script and Test the API’s using curl